wp-plugins/sponsered-link/readme.txt

 Tested up to: 3.4
 Stable tag: 4.3

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Sponsered Link is the best WordPress plugin.
+Sponsered Link allow you to easily create and manage Sponser Link through a simple admin interface.

 == Description ==

 ### Simple WordPress Sponser Link Plugin

-Sponsered Link the best free WordPress Sponsered Link plugin.
-Sponsered Link is allows you to easily create and manage Sponser Link through a simple admin interface.
+Sponsered Link is the best WordPress plugin.
+Sponsered Link allow you to easily create and manage Sponser Link through a simple admin interface.

-You can dislay random sponser link  in wordPress post, page or sidebar.
+You can dislay random sponser link in wordPress post, page or widget.

 == SponserLink plugin features include ==